Vitrification (Sperm ,Ovum And Embryo Freezing)

 Men who work in high risk occupations, for example

 In a typical IVF or ICSI treatment cycle, the woman’s ovaries are stimulated to produce many eggs.
-Following fertilisation and embryo culture, the best embryos are selected for embryo transfer.
-For about 50% of couples, there will also be good embryos which are surplus to those required for embryo transfer.
+Following fertilization and embryo culture, the best embryos are selected for embryo transfer.
+For about 50% of couples, there will also be good embryos that are surplus to those required for embryo transfer.
 These embryos can be frozen at this point for future use.

-Embryo freezing (cryopreservation) is a method of preserving the viability of embryos be carefully cooling them to very low temperatures.
-This is carried out in the laboratory using specialised freezing equipment and the embryos can then be safely stored in liquid nitrogen for extended periods.
+Embryo freezing (cryopreservation) is a method of preserving the viability of embryos by carefully cooling them to very low temperatures.
+This is carried out in the laboratory using specialized freezing equipment and the embryos can then be safely stored in liquid nitrogen for extended periods.

 Why do we freeze embryos?